-In order to evaluate the performance of CCFM in the global model, we have conducted several one-year (plus 3 months' spin-up) free-running simulations using ECHAM-HAM with CCFM in different configurations, as well as a corresponding reference simulation using the standard Tiedtke-Nordeng scheme.
-These configurations are listed in Table 1, and vary in the vertical level at which the sub-cloud dry convection model is initiated, a parameter to which the triggering of convection turns out to be quite sensitive.
-These vary from L-0 (lowest model level, $\sim 30 \, \mathrm{m}$ above the surface) to L-3 (three levels higher, $\sim 600 \, \mathrm{m}$ above the surface).
+In order to evaluate the performance of CCFM in the global model, we have conducted several 1-year (plus 3-month spinup) free-running simulations using ECHAM-HAM with CCFM in different configurations, as well as a corresponding reference simulation using the standard Tiedtke-Nordeng scheme.
+These configurations are listed in Table 1, and vary in the vertical level at which the subcloud dry convection model is initiated, a parameter to which the triggering of convection turns out to be quite sensitive.
+These vary from L-0 (lowest model level, $\sim 30\,\mathrm{m}$ above the surface) to L-3 (three levels higher, $\sim 600\,\mathrm{m}$ above the surface).

-For the best-performing configuration (L-2) we have conducted a 30-year AMIP-type simulation, along with an equivalent simulation using Tiedtke-Nordeng.
-These AMIP-type simulations have been conducted both with ECHAM-HAM and standard ECHAM (i.e. without HAM) to allow comparison across configurations of the host model.
-For the ECHAM-HAM simulations, aerosol and precursor emissions for the present day (i.e. year 2000) are used as per the AeroCom Phase II/ACCMIP recommendations (http://aerocom.met.no/emissions.html).
-For simulations without HAM, the MAC aerosol climatology (Kinne et al., 2013) is used.
+For the best-performing configuration (L-2) we have conducted a 30-year Atmospheric Model Intercomparison Project (AMIP)-type simulation, along with an equivalent simulation using Tiedtke-Nordeng.
+Aerosol and precursor emissions for the present day (i.e. year 2000) are used as per the AeroCom Phase II/ACCMIP recommendations (http://aerocom.met.no/emissions.html).
+For reference and comparison, corresponding simulations using standard ECHAM, without HAM, are presented in the Supplement.